LorenDB/download-steam-games/README.md

 ## Usage

-Open a terminal in the source directory and run `dub run -- --add-game`.
+Open a terminal in the source directory and run `dub run -- add` (or `dub build` and then `./download-steam-games add`).
 This allows you to add a game to your list of games to download.
 You will need to provide your game's Steam ID; you can find this (and other information) at https://steamdb.info.
 You also will be asked for the game's name; you can respond with anything you want, since this is just used for the folder name for the game download and the final `.tar.gz` filename.

 A few notes about the platform support questions: